 Property Tax Reductions and Exemptions

 Property tax exemptions reduce the assessment of your property's value, which is what your property tax bill is based on.
-New York allows local governments to give out several different exemptions.
-New York has exemptions for senior citizens, veterans, and the disabled.
+New York law permits local governments to allow different exemptions.
+New York has exemptions for older adults, veterans, and anyone who is disabled.